Armee-Abteilung Woyrsch

 Armee-Abteilung Woyrsch (Army Detachment "Woyrsch") was an army level command of the German Army in World War I. It served on the Eastern Front throughout its existence.

 History

 Armee-Abteilung Woyrsch was formed on 3 November 1914 under the command of Generaloberst Remus von Woyrsch.
 It was dissolved on 15 December 1917.

 Commanders

-Armee-Abteilung Woyrsch was commanded throughout it existence by Generaloberst (later Generalfeldmarschall) Remus von Woyrsch.
+Armee-Abteilung Woyrsch was commanded throughout its existence by Generaloberst (later Generalfeldmarschall) Remus von Woyrsch.
 Woyrsch was the commander of the Landwehr Corps, an appointment he retained concurrently until 20 September 1916.
 A deputy, Generalleutnant Götz Freiherr von König, took command of Landwehr Corps on 3 December 1914.
 On 29 August 1916, Woyrsch also took over command of Heeresgruppe Leopold from Generalfeldmarschall Prince Leopold of Bavaria and the command was renamed Heeresgruppe Woyrsch.